opn-ooo/opn-th-server-side-challenge/README.md

 - Please be prepared to present your code and code review with the interviewer.

 ## 1. RESTful API
-Our commerce services need an interface where it bridges between frontend and data source, so we decided to have a RESTful API where it supports bellowing pages.
+Our commerce services need an interface where it bridges between frontend and data source, so we decided to have a RESTful API where it supports following pages.

 #### Pages
 - **Registration page** is where new member can start their membership.